aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/failover/index.md

 ??? info "Observations"
     Initially, the proxy sends traffic to the current writer of the DB cluster (`auroralab-mysql-node-01` in the example above).
 The proxy forwards the monitoring script queries to that particular DB instance.

     When the actual failover is implemented by the AWS automation, the monitoring script experiences a disconnection with MySQL error 1105.
 One second later, it is able to reconnect again, only this time the proxy is forwarding the queries to the new writer  (`auroralab-mysql-node-02` in the example above).
-The client experienced ~1 second of disruption.
+The client experienced ~2 second of latency to the query response.

     The timing of requests issued by the client (our monitoring script in this example) matters.
 If the query is in-flight at the time the failover starts, or you are attempting to establish a new connection while the failover is ongoing, the proxy will return an error so you can retry.
 Existing client connections with no in-flight queries will be kept open, and any queries received after the failover starts will be queued up at the proxy until the failover completes.
 Such clients will simply experience increased response latency for the queries issued during the failover.

-    The failover recovery is also shorter than in the previous tests.
-In the example above, the client experienced a ~1 second disruption, compared to several seconds in the examples above.

 Feel free to repeat the failover procedure a few times to determine if there are any significant variances.